Skip to main content

 #1: A mother always gets full custody in Texas

 Ten years or more ago a court would tend to side with the mother and it was easier to give the mother full custody.
 However, nowadays this is just not true.
-Fathers can sometimes get almost split custody or even full custody in some cases.
+Fathers can sometimes get almost split custody or even full custody in some cases, if the court deems that it’s in the best interest of the child.
 It really depends on the situation and how each parent would like to move forward with custody and co-parenting.

-#2: A parent that was having an affair or was continually unfaithful during a marriage can affect that parent’s custody agreement.
+#2: A parent who was having an affair or was continually unfaithful during a marriage can affect that parent’s custody agreement.

-A parent’s sexual relationships outside the marriage have no effect on what the court decides with parental custody.
+A parent’s sexual relationships outside the marriage do not affect what the court decides with parental custody.
 However, if the parent is involved in dangerous sexual activities this may affect a court’s decision.

 #3: The custodial parent can move away at anytime